lbormann/darts-caller/README.md

 *`-CCP / --call_current_player`*

-If you set this to '1' the application will call playernames for certain events like "you require", "leg/set start", "leg/set end".
+The application will call playernames for certain events like "you require", "leg/set start", "leg/set end".
 By default this is activated.

-*`-CCPA / --call_current_player_always`*

-If you set this to '1' the application will call playernames on every playerchange (-CCP needs to be activated).
-By default this is not activated.
+- '0' = call current playername deactivated
+- '1' = call current playername activated
+- '2' = call current playername also on every playerchange

 *`-E / --call_every_dart`*

-If you set this to '1' the application calls every thrown dart.
-Setup sounds 's1'-'t20', single, double and others.
-This is pretty handy if you want to play sound-effects.
-Note: the third dart will only considered if argument '-ESF' is set to '1'.
+The application will call every thrown dart.
 By default this is not activated.

-If you set this to '0' the application calls every thrown dart by combining the type of hit (single, double ..) with hit-number (20, 30, ..) so that it reuses the sounds of score-values (0-180).
-If you set this to '1' (default) it will call by using only one file (ie. single, double, t19, ..).
-TODO
+- '0' = call every dart deactivated
+- '1' = call every dart by calculating the multiplication of field value and multiplier (for example: you hit a triple 20, resulting in calling 60).
+If activated the endscore (of 3 darts won't be called)
+- '2' = call every dart by calling sound-effects you setup. s1, d1, t1 to s20, d20, t30, outside, sbull, bull.
+If particular sound-file-key can't be found, it will fallback to common field-name: singleinner, singleouter, single, double, triple.

 *`-PCC / --possible_checkout_call`*